 - During the peak summer season (May-September), the Athens to Mykonos ferry leaves from Piraeus port in Athens, travelling to Mykonos town up to six times daily.
 Fast boats take about 3.5 hours from Athens to Mykonos.
 Hydrofoils take two hours.
 Prices range from about 20-70 euros.

 - The Mykonos to Athens ferry leaves in the early afternoon, as do the faster boats, so you’ll have enough time to enjoy breakfast, check out and get down to the Tourlos area port, 2 kilometres from town.

 - The Mykonos to Santorini ferry takes anywhere from about 2 hours to 4 hours, depending on which of the Greece ferry companies you book with.
 Of course, the bigger your budget, the faster you will get there.
 The same is obviously the case if you are looking to book a private boat from Mykonos to Santorini.

 - Mykonos to Milos takes about 3 to 5 hours by ferry (depending on whether you catch the fast boat) or a quick 1-hour flight.
 Here is a quick guide for what to do in Milos.

 - If you are planning your Mykonos itinerary and your wider Greek Islands itinerary ahead of time, you can plan your multiple-stop trip using the tool here.

 Where to Stay in Mykonos

 I still dream about our stay at Santa Marina.
-The beauty of the resort itself, the personable service and the unrivalled location, it quickly became one of my favourite hotels in the world, and remains so today.
-Read our full experience here.
+With the beauty of the resort itself, the personable service and the unrivalled location, it quickly became one of my favourite hotels in the world and remains so today.

-Best Restaurants in Mykonos
+The Best Restaurants in Mykonos